theheking/intro-to-command-line-hpc/practical_overview/2_Introducing_the_Shell.md

 ---
 layout: page
-title: Week 1A Intro to Shell - Introducting the Shell
+title: 2 - Introducting the Shell
 ---

 Introducing the Shell